roeszler/kapthol/README.md

 | Desktop | 41.46% |
 | Tablet | 2.81% |

-Acknowledging the scope of the project and beginner nature of my skills as a coder of html / css, I originally intended to start the design with reference to a mobile interface, and scale it up with media queries in due course.
-This changed with my learning to focus on the fundamentals of the project and getting a desktop version in place and simplifying the mobile interface to a more immediate / simple direction to contacting Kaptain Holiday for more information.
+Acknowledging the scope of the project and beginner nature of my skills as a coder in html / css, I originally considered starting the design with a mobile interface and scaling it up with media queries to a desktop version.

+With my focus to learn the process of html / css design, and the innate relative simplicity of mobile sites, I found it easier to focus build on a desktop version intitially, then simplifying it into a mobile interface using media queries.

 __The Landing Sections__